v-exec/REsource/README.md

 # REsource

-Minimal financial transaction tracking web application.
+_REsource_ is a finance tracking tool.